impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 }
 ```

 Given what we know about the BATS library's API and the helper methods exposed by the `test_helper` file, this test is relatively easy to read.
 We first perform some sanity-check assertions stating that the `${RBENV_ROOT}/shims` and `${RBENV_ROOT}/versions` directories do not exist.
-We then run the command with the `-` flag ([if this flag is missing](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L46), then `rbenv init` prints out usage instructions and [exits with a failure return code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L83), which we'll see in the next section).
+We then run the command with the `-` flag ([if this flag is missing](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L46){:target="_blank" rel="noopener"}, then `rbenv init` prints out usage instructions and [exits with a failure return code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L83){:target="_blank" rel="noopener"}, which we'll see in the next section).
 Lastly, we assert that the command ran successfully and that the two formerly-missing directories have been created.

 I was curious why the default behavior (i.e. the behavior when no "-" flag is passed) is to exit with a non-success return code.
-I looked up [the commit which introduced this flag](https://github.com/rbenv/rbenv/commit/4ee92fca43805a3d4a04f453e79a06e85b9810e9), however unfortunately it was added by the original author back when he was likely the only person maintaining the repo, and he didn't include an issue or a PR description other than the commit message itself.
+I looked up [the commit which introduced this flag](https://github.com/rbenv/rbenv/commit/4ee92fca43805a3d4a04f453e79a06e85b9810e9){:target="_blank" rel="noopener"}, however unfortunately it was added by the original author back when he was likely the only person maintaining the repo, and he didn't include an issue or a PR description other than the commit message itself.
 This commit message doesn't reveal the author's intention, so it's anyone's guess as to why the change was introduced.

 Next test: